 For a small business, CRM can level the playing field.
 CRM empowers users with efficient tools that allow small businesses to scale resources better.
 Analytics, forecasting, and marketing campaigns can run at the click of a button.

 Use CRM for sales to track and forecast revenue as well as for marketing to manage campaigns and nurture prospects.

-CRMs are especially important for small businesses because they help you get more accomplished, faster, and with fewer hands-on deck.
+A CRM for small businesses is especially important as they help you get more accomplished, faster, and with fewer hands-on deck.